RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Abstract

 \section{Abstract}

-In this paper, reconfigurable intelligent surface (RIS)-assisted generalized receive quadrature spatial modulation (RIS-GRQSM) is proposed to improve the spectral efficiency of RIS-aided \emph{quadrature} spatial modulation (QSM) systems by utilizing the concept of \emph{generalized} spatial modulation (GSM).
-That is, multiple antennas are activated at the receiver independently for both the real and imaginary parts.
-We propose a max-min optimization problem to adjust the phase shifts of all RIS elements to maximize the relevant signal-to-noise ratios (SNRs) at \textit{all} activated receive antennas.
-Using Lagrange duality, the non-convex optimization problem involving the phase shifts of all RIS elements reduces to a convex optimization involving a number of variables equal to the number of activated receive antennas.
-A successive greedy detector (GD) can be used at the receiver to detect the active antennas, which simplifies the detection process.
-The numerical results show that the proposed scheme outperforms the benchmark schemes in terms of error rate performance, especially in systems with a larger number of receive antennas.
-In the special case where each receive antenna corresponds to a user and is activated, the RIS-GRQSM system becomes a multicast communication system.
-In this context, in contrast to existing phase shift optimization algorithms which exhibit an impractical level of complexity, our proposed solution offers the advantage of low complexity and practical feasibility of implementation.
+This paper proposes a novel reconfigurable intelligent surface (RIS)-assisted generalized receive quadrature spatial modulation (RIS-GRQSM) scheme to enhance the spectral efficiency (SE) of RIS-aided \textit{quadrature} spatial modulation (QSM) systems.
+By leveraging the principle of \textit{generalized} spatial modulation (GSM), multiple receive antennas are independently activated for \textit{both} the in-phase and quadrature components of spatial symbols.
+To fully exploit the potential of RIS, we formulate a max–min optimization problem to adjust the phase shifts of all RIS elements, thereby maximizing the effective signal-to-noise ratios (SNRs) at the activated antennas.
+Using Lagrange duality, the original high-dimensional non-convex problem is reduced to a tractable problem with a smaller number of real variables, and a closed-form suboptimal solution is also proposed, which achieves near-optimal performance with a sufficiently large RIS.
+At the receiver, a low-complexity non-coherent energy-based greedy detector (GD) is introduced for efficient symbol detection.
+We further extend the RIS-GRQSM framework to a multicast communication system, where all users receive identical information with equal SNR levels, and provide a detailed performance analysis of both systems.
+In particular, we derive the average bit error probability (ABEP) for the proposed RIS-GRQSM and multicast systems under optimal and suboptimal optimization strategies.
+Numerical results show that RIS-GRQSM significantly improves the SE and error rate performance compared with benchmark schemes, while the multicast extension achieves performance close to benchmark methods at substantially lower complexity.